 - If an incident report involves more than one charged student, or if there is more than one incident involving the same student, the Procedural Coordinator, or designee, in their discretion, may determine whether an Administrative Hearing concerning each incident will be conducted either separately or jointly.

 - Student organizations may be held accountable under the Community Standards for the Student Organization’s misconduct and/or for the misconduct of any one or more of its leaders, members, guests, or other representatives.

-- The Student Organization must designate one Student Organization Representative by written notice to the VPSA or designee within 3 days of being sent notice of alleged violations of the Community Standards.
-The Student Organization Representative will represent the Student Organization during the student conduct process.
+- The Student Organization must designate one representative for the Student Organization by written notice to the Procedural Coordinator or designee within 3 days of being sent notice of alleged violations of the Community Standards.
+The designated representative will represent the Student Organization during the student Conduct Process.

 - Review of allegations of misconduct of individual student members will be determined under the Community Standards prior to determination of Student Organization alleged violations.

 - Student Organizations are prohibited from conducting their own disciplinary proceedings prior to resolution of alleged violations of the Community Standards.